Updated

 Are you a fit for solo practitioners and small firms, or only larger firms?

 Solo practitioners and 2-to-5-lawyer firms are welcome where the practice handles privileged matters that warrant a tenant-scoped Microsoft 365 environment, MFA enforcement, EDR, and a written incident response plan rather than a consumer mailbox.
-Smaller firms typically land in the $500 to $900 per month range at the solo level and $1,800 to $3,400 per month at three-to-ten lawyers.
-We are not a fit for solos who want to keep working out of a consumer Outlook.com account: that configuration cannot satisfy the LSO Technology Practice Management Guideline regardless of vendor.
+Smaller firms typically land in the $500-$900 per month range at the solo level and $1,800-$3.

 Do you cover trust-accounting infrastructure and the related auditor evidence requirements?

 We do not handle trust-account bookkeeping itself.
 That stays inside your practice management or accounting system under the firm’s controls.
-We do handle the IT controls that the Law Society spot audit and your external accountant will ask about: who has access to the trust-accounting application, what the access-review log shows, when the last backup restore was verified, and whether the data is held in Canada.
 We produce that evidence on demand and at each quarterly business review.
+We do handle the IT controls that the Law Society spot audit and your external accountant will ask about.